tihomirahristozova/model/entities/General.ScheduledDocumentEvents.md

 ### State

-The state of the document for which the event will be processed.
-[Required] [ReadOnly]
+The state of the document for which the event will be processed. `Required` `ReadOnly`

 _Type_: **[State](General.ScheduledDocumentEvents.md#state)**
-Allowed values for the [State](General.ScheduledDocumentEvents.md#state) data attribute
+Allowed values for the `State`(General.ScheduledDocumentEvents.md#state) data attribute
 _Allowed Values (General.ScheduledDocumentEventsRepository.State Enum Members)_

 | Value | Description |